March 5, 2018 |

 Two-Page resumes make sense if you have 10 years or more of experience related to your goal and/or the position you are applying for.
 A second page would also be appropriate for those applying for positions in technical and specialty fields that need the space to prove their technical knowledge.
 If you decide that you need a two-page resume make sure you are not including things like positions held long ago, outdated accomplishments, old training and hobbies.

 Three-Page (or longer) resumes are very rare and should only be utilized by senior-level managers or executives with long track records of leadership accomplishments.
 The other exception would be candidates that are in scientific or academic fields that have long lists of publications, licenses, etc. that are relevant to include.
 You would want to be very selective when considering going to three pages and make sure that all the information you are including is indeed relevant to the position you are applying for.

 When deciding how long your resume should be, there are several different areas to consider.
 Your previous job history, accomplishments and the specific position/industry you are applying in should all be taken into account.

 It’s important to make sure that your resume includes accomplishments and awards you have received.
-This could include special recognitions, licenses, certifications, speaking engagements and other employment related recognitions.
-If your list seems too extensive include it as an addenda to your resume rather than including these on the first page.
+This could include special recognitions, licenses, certifications, speaking engagements, and other employment-related recognitions.
+If your list seems too extensive, include it as an addendum to your resume rather than including these on the first page.